 Serving Those Who Have Served: Practical Approaches to Addressing the Invisible Wounds of War in Service Members and Post 9/11 Veterans

 On-demand trainings that help first responders and other health care professionals identify and address invisible wounds of war in service members and veterans.
 Find resources and insights about treatments for individuals who suffer from a variety of invisible wounds.
 This includes substance use, suicide risk and much more.

 These free, flexible courses run several times per year.
 Each course allows you to complete assignments whenever your practice schedule allows.
 Content is fully accessible via desktop, laptop, smartphone or tablet so you can participate from your home, office or anywhere else.VIEW MORE INFO +

 An interactive course on how to use motivational interviewing to help individuals get the treatment they need.
-It includes videos, an array of resources and a discussion board to dialogue with colleagues and faculty.REGISTER NOW
+It includes videos, an array of resources and a discussion board to dialogue with colleagues and faculty.COMING SOON

 John M. Rodolico, PhD; Joji Suzuki, MD;